marceloboeira/awesome-osx/README.md

-MacOSX DevTools
+Awesome OSX
 ========================

-A simple list of development tools for MacOSX.
+> A simple list of cool stuff for MacOSX.

 ## Summary
 * [Productivity](#productivity)